What You Will Learn

 1. Why It Matters If ChatGPT Recommends Your Business

 Something fundamental has changed about how people find businesses.
 For twenty years, the answer was simple: they Googled it.
 You optimized for Google, you showed up in search results, and customers found you.
-That playbook still matters, but it is no longer the whole story.
+That playbook still matters, but it's no longer the whole story.

 Today, a growing number of people skip Google entirely.
 Instead, they open ChatGPT and type something like "What is the best Italian restaurant in downtown Austin?" or "Can you recommend a reliable plumber near me?"
 And ChatGPT gives them a direct answer — not a list of ten blue links, but a specific recommendation with reasons why.